SanaMahmoodd/Personal-Blog-Website/README.md

 ## Project Overview

 PersonalBlog is a web-based platform that allows users to create, edit, and publish blog posts.
-It features a user-friendly interface, responsive design, and supports multimedia content.
+It features a user-friendly interface, and responsive design, and supports multimedia content.
 The project is structured with a focus on modularity and scalability, ensuring ease of maintenance and future enhancements.

 ## Features